Poker Hand Ranking from Best to Worst

 For example, in a Three of a Kind hand J-J-J-Q-8, the 3 jokeys are the core cards while Q and 8 are kickers.

-In the table below the cards which determine the rank of a hand are marked by a frame, the rest of the cards are kickers.
+In the table below the cards which determine the rank of a hand are placed within a grey box, the rest of the cards are kickers.

 Please note, that in variants of poker where a player has more than 5 cards available to form a poker hand, the remaining cards don't affect the ranking.
 Ranks of poker hands are always based on five cards only, and if these cards are equal then the hands are equal and their owners split the pot.